kathakoli/Data_Analysis/README.md

 # Data_Analysis
-It is a basic Dataset Analysis on a classification dataset.
+It is a basic Dataset Analysising supervised learning on a classification dataset.
+Matplotlib has been used for data visualisation,Nmpy and Pandas for data handling,Scikit learn for model selection.